weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

       AUTHENTICATION_OIDC_CLIENT_ID: 'my-weaviate-client'

       # username_claim (required) tells weaviate which claim to use for extracting
       # the username.
-The username will be passed to the authorization module.
+The username will be passed to the authorization plugin.
       AUTHENTICATION_OIDC_USERNAME_CLAIM: 'email'

       # skip_client_id_check (optional, defaults to false) skips the client_id